 Zack: Ooh!
 Bend over backwards to accommodate me!

-Danny Phantom: Danny and Tucker are definetly perverts.
+- Danny Phantom: Danny and Tucker are definitely perverts.
 Danny is caught going into the girl's locker room and talks about going in there in one episode.
 Tucker loiters by the girl's locker room.
 He even gets in trouble for it in the first episode and he smiles slyly when it's mentioned.

-Season 14 episode "Sexual Healing" has this as it's basic plot, with nearly every man in the world pretending this is not the case and that the rich, successful men who go out and have sex with as many women as possible are suffering from a disease.
+- Season 14 episode "Sexual Healing" has this as its basic plot, with nearly every man in the world pretending this is not the case and that the rich, successful men who go out and have sex with as many women as possible are suffering from a disease.